IAM-Jah/github.io/_posts/2025-02-01-doing-pam-right.md

 Additionally, PAM integration with cloud platforms strengthens security by enforcing consistent policies across both on-premises and cloud environments.
 These integrations provide a unified view of privileged access, helping organizations maintain control and consistently apply privilege.
 This reduces errors, accelerates response times, and enhances compliance monitoring across diverse infrastructures.

-## Conclusion: Building a Resilient Privileged Access Strategy
+## Conclusion: Building a Resilient Strategy

 Privileged Access Management is an ongoing initiative.
 Sustained success requires a commitment to continuous improvement, automation, and adherence to best practices.
 By addressing common pitfalls, organizations safeguard sensitive assets and strengthen their security posture against evolving threats.